 Participants also agree to take part in promotional activities including media events, open houses, publications, and a final awards ceremony.

 Energize Connecticut helps you save money and use clean energy.
-It is an initiative of the Energy Efficiency Fund, the Clean Energy Finance and Investment Authority, the State, and your local electric and gas utilities with funding from a charge on customer energy bills.
+It is an initiative of the Energy Efficiency Fund, the Connecticut Green Bank, the State, and your local electric and gas utilities with funding from a charge on customer energy bills.